 John O'Toole, a factory official who lived in Earby, Lancashire, wrote this play for a Granada drama contest.
 Set in Lancashire, it is the story about the growth in Alf Liddell, a little man grappling with the fear that he and his wife are drifting apart and that she is losing respect for him.
 "Most of us can recognise this period in married life" said O'Toole.
 "Sometimes we abandon all hope and "the other woman," as in Alf's case, gives shape and direction to our efforts.
 Alf's other woman, Molly Squires, however, does so withoutever seriously threatening an alternative source of contentment."
 Principle parts in this triangle are taken by Milo O'Shea as Alf, Gabrielle Daye as his wife, Clarice and Doreen Keogh as Molly Squires.

 Published on March 19th, 2019.
-Adapted from original TV Times article.
+Written by Adapted from original TV Times article (1960) for Television Heaven.